fbpx

 1. As a professional how is it working in Nairobi?
 Is Nairobi open to what you do or what could be better?

-It offers cut throat competition for client retention.
-The competitive environment in Nairobi provides me the opportunity for improving my performance, skills and abilities.
-During the pitching season, it inspires me to put greater effort that always result in onboarding new clients.
+It offers cutthroat competition for client retention.
+The competitive environment in Nairobi provides me with the opportunity for improving my performance, skills and abilities.
+During the pitching season, it inspires me to put in greater effort which always results in onboarding new clients.

 The public relations industry is very dynamic!
 It’s not like mathematics in the teaching fraternity where 1+1 will always be 2.
-The measurement for instance of how effective one is keeps changing.
-Gone are the days when clients were just keen on seeing the number of hits they received from tier one publication weighed against the advertising value equivalency (AVE).
-With the advent of the internet we now have a number of metrics used to gauge PR effectiveness, clients are keen on looking at the engagement, impressions, posts, mentions and reach.
+The measurement for instance of how effective one keeps changing.
+Gone are the days when clients were just keen on seeing the number of hits they received from tier-one publications weighed against the advertising value equivalency (AVE).
+With the advent of the internet, we now have a number of metrics used to gauge PR effectiveness, clients are keen on looking at engagement, impressions, posts, mentions and reach.
 You need to keep reinventing yourself.

 Previous Post